-“Tara” was chosen by the team for being popular name in the Mint’s home country, Ireland.
+“Tara” was chosen by the team for being a popular name in the Mint’s home country, Ireland.

 Linux Mint 19 “Tara” New Features

-Since Tara is in development, this article will be updated as and when a new feature gets added and confirmed by the Mint team.
+Since Tara is still in development, this article will be updated as and when new features get added.
 For now, here are confirmed new features:

 Linux Mint 19.x will use GTK+ 3.22.
 GTK+ is a toolkit for creating graphical user interfaces, and 3.22 is a major release for GTK3 offering several performance improvements and backend features addition for creating the GUI widgets.

 Since around 10 years back when Linux Mint originated, KDE edition was always included along with MATE and their most popular Cinnamon edition.
-Mint team has decided to kill KDE edition of Linux Mint starting from Tara.
+The Mint team has decided to kill KDE edition of Linux Mint starting from Tara.
 I think this decision makes sense as there is Kubuntu for the KDE Plasma lovers!
-Mint team can instead focus their energy on the most valuable editions, Cinnamon and Xcfe.
+The mint team can instead focus their energy on the most valuable editions, Cinnamon and Xfce.
 Personally, I think Xfce is something to watch out for in the future.
 It is growing rapidly popular for its super light-weight performance.

-Linux distributions are widely known to be less ‘sharp’ in appearance than the Windows and Mac OS counterpart, but I think this is soon going to be an issue of past as we see increasing use of HiDPI these days.
+Linux distributions are widely known to be less ‘sharp’ in appearance than the Windows and Mac OS counterpart, but I think this is soon going to be an issue of past.
+We see increasing use of HiDPI these days.
 Upcoming elementary OS 5.0 Juno will also feature HiDPI is some apps.
 So overall, you will no longer see those blurry Mint welcome icons and the cinnamon startup apps icons beginning with Tara!

-The famous Mint welcome screen will see some UI changes including addition of new useful links for user guide, codecs, popular settings, popular apps etc..
+The famous Mint welcome screen will see some UI changes including the addition of new useful links for the user guide, codecs, popular settings, popular apps etc..